10 REASONS WHY FLEET TELEMATICS IS SO IMPORTANT TO YOUR DELIVERY BUSINESS

 6. Emergency services

 As telematics systems record data in real time, if a vehicular issue or collision should arise, it will help you recover by informing your accident helpline automatically.
+You can also call TowingLess to get your truck towed immediately.

 If your truck is stolen, the GPS can also be used to track the location of the vehicle.
 This allows you to keep the police informed on time.